tpolyak/Sharp-Architecture/README.txt

 Now you should have the latest development branch of SA 2.0 and submodules.

+Now go to /Build and run the Build.cmd or BuildAndPackage.cmd files to build S#arp Architecture

 --------------------------------------------
--- Building S#arp Architecture
+-- Documentation and Assemblies
 --------------------------------------------

-* /docs/:  Contains a link to comprehensive, online documentation at http://wiki.sharparchitecture.net/, and a diagram of what a S#arp Architecture project looks like.
+* /Artefacts/Documentation/:  Contains a link to comprehensive, online documentation at http://wiki.sharparchitecture.net/, and a diagram of what a S#arp Architecture project looks like.

-* /bin/:  Holds released SharpArch assemblies and third party dependencies needed by a S#arp Architecture project.
+* /Drops/<Version Number>/:  Holds released SharpArch assemblies - it does not include the third party library's that are needed by S#arp Architecture.
+You must run the BuildAndPackage.cmd file first.

 --------------------------------------------
 -- How's this release organized?
 --------------------------------------------

-* /VisualStudioTemplate/:  Contains artifacts for the support of the S#arp Architecture Visual Studio project template and an important fix to the T4 Toolbox (which supports CRUD scaffolding generation).

-* /ClickToBuild.bat and /go.bat were discussed above.
+* /Artefacts/:  Contains various artefacts for the project

+* /Build/:  Contains the .cmd files needed to build the solution

+* /ReferencedAssemblies/:  Contains all of the required 3rd party assemblies.

+* /RequiredPackages/: Contains the required tools needed to build S#arp Architecture.

 * /License.txt:  I'll let you guess what this is.

-* /SharpArch.build:  The NAnt build script used by /go.bat to build the SharpArch class libraries.
+* /Solutions/: This contains all of the source code in their various projects.

 * /VersionHistory.txt:  Details version numbers of dependencies, changes since previous releases, upgrade details, and a roadmap of what's coming.
-This is an important document.